-The territory of Indonesia stretches from 6°08' N latitude to 11°15' S latitude, and from 94°45' E to 141°05' E longitude and total area of Indonesia are 1,919,440 km square.
-The land: 1,826,440 km square and sea area is 93,000 km square.
-The five main islands are: Sumatra 473,606 km square.
-Most fertile land and densely populated islands, Java/Madura is 132,107 km square.
-Kalimantan, which comprise two-thirds of Borneo island 539,460 km square, Sulawesi 189,216 km square. and then Papua 421,981 km square, which is part of the world's second largest island, it is Papua New Guinea.
+The territory of Indonesia stretches from 6°08' N latitude to 11°15' S latitude, and from 94°45' E to 141°05' E longitude and total area of Indonesia are 1.919.440 km square.
+The land: 1.826.440 km square and sea area is 93.000 km square.
+The 5 main islands are: Sumatra 473.606 km square.
+Most fertile land and densely populated islands: Java and Madura are 132,107 km square.
+Kalimantan, which comprise 2/3 of Borneo island 539.460 km square, Sulawesi 189.216 km square.
+Then Papua is 421.981 km square, which is second largest island, it is Papua New Guinea.

 Weather and Climate

-The dry season does not mean no rain, in fact tropical showers in a dry season is a regular affair.
+The dry season does not mean no rain, in fact tropical showers in dry season is regular affair.
 The temperature is constant except for exceptionally rainy season's nights, when it could drop.
 The temperature on the coast is about 28° Celsius and drops dramatically on the highlands.
 For instance, in the highlands of Papua, temperatures at night can drop to about 7° C, while during daytime they reach about 22° C.

 Present day, Indonesia culture is outcome interplay of old traditions from early migrants and western thought brought by Dutch Colonist and Portuguese traders.
 The basic principle include concept of mutual assistance and consultations to arrive at result.
 Derived from rural life, this system is still very much use in community life throughout the Indonesia country.
 Though the legal system is based on Old Dutch penal code and social life as well as the rites of passage is founded on customary or "adat" law, which differs from place to other.
 The law has been instrumental in maintaining gender equality in Indonesia.